 Gathering Evidence to Support Your Custody Case

-Whether you’re asking for joint or sole custody, you must gather evidence to support your custody case.
+You must gather evidence to support your custody case, whether you’re asking for joint or sole custody.
 Get in the habit of documenting everything, including:

 - Taking your child to school activities